PetrPPetrov/beautiful-capi/doc/DevelopersGuide.md

 }
 ~~~

-The generated addref function is used both in the wrapper class copy constructor and the assignment operator.
+The generated *_addref* C API function is used both in the wrapper class copy constructor and the assignment operator.
-The wrapper class destructor calls the generated release function.
+The wrapper class destructor calls the generated *_release* C API function.

 Reference counted semantic does not require any copy constructors for the implementation classes.
 Thus, abstract C++ implementation classes could be used here.